sap-tutorials/Tutorials/tutorials/btp-app-cap-mta-deployment/btp-app-cap-mta-deployment.md

 [ACCORDION-END]
 ---
-[ACCORDION-BEGIN [Step 8: ](Build, deploy, and test mtar file)] !!! delete your older package-lock.json to avoid errors due to use of older versions.
+[ACCORDION-BEGIN [Step 8: ](Build, deploy, and test mtar file)] !!!
+Delete your older `package-lock.json` to avoid errors due to use of older versions.

 1. Build the MTA module from your project root folder: